kartheek-penagamuri/stride/README.md

 cp .env.example .env.local
 ```

+4. The database will be created automatically on first run (no setup required!)

-4. Configure your OpenAI API key (required for AI habit generation):
+5. Configure your OpenAI API key (required for AI habit generation):

    a.
 Get your API key from [OpenAI Platform](https://platform.openai.com/api-keys)